gbourniq/bank-statement-analysis/README.md

 https://bsa-demo.azurewebsites.net/<br/>
 Username : admin<br/>
 Password : password123
-> Visualisations are generated from 2773 transactions samples which can be viewed in transaction.db
+> Visualisations are generated from ~3000 transaction samples which can be viewed in transaction.db

 There are three main screen to the application :
 - Transaction details